rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ><CITE>Here after foloweth a litel boke called Colyn Cloute</CITE>
 >(*Comment*: “Colyn Cloute” is the chief title)

-<a name="1.21.32.3">1.21.32.3</a> Title proper inclusive of an alternative title (RDA definition: a second or subsequent independent title of manifestation that is joined to a preceding conjunction such as “or” or its equivalent in another language).
+<a name="1.21.32.3">1.21.32.3</a> Title proper inclusive of an alternative title (a subsequent title joined with a conjunction such as “or”).

 >Example:
 ><CITE>The British carpenter, or, A treatise on carpentry</CITE>